Group Fairness by Probabilistic Modeling with Latent Fair Decisions: Latent Fair Decisions

 The latent variable not only encodes the intuition that observed labels may be biased, but it also has advantages in achieving high likelihood with respect to data.
 Consider an alternative way to satisfy statistical parity: by directly enforcing independence between the observed decision variable $D$ and sensitive attributes $\Ss$: see Figure~\ref{fig:alt-BN}.
 We will show that, on the same data, our proposed model can always achieve marginal likelihood at least as high as the model without a latent decision variable.
-We can enforce the independence of $D$ and $\Ss$ by setting the latent variable $D_f$ to always be equal to $D$, which results in a marginal distribution over $S,\Xs,D$ with the same independencies as in Figure~\ref{fig:alt-BN}: \begin{linenomath} \end{linenomath} Thus, any fair distribution without the latent decision can also be represented by our latent variable approach.
+We can enforce the independence of $D$ and $\Ss$ by setting the latent variable $D_f$ to always be equal to $D$, which results in a marginal distribution over $S,\Xs,D$ with the same independencies as in Figure~\ref{fig:alt-BN}:

+Thus, any fair distribution without the latent decision can also be represented by our latent variable approach.
 In addition, our approach will achieve strictly better likelihood if the observed data does not satisfy demographic parity, because it can also model distributions where $D$ and $S$ are dependent.

 Lastly, we emphasize that Bayesian network structures were used in this section only to illustrate the independence assumptions of our model.
 In practice, other probabilistic models can be used to represent the distribution as long as they satisfy our independence assumptions; we use probabilistic circuits as discussed in the next section.